Scrambled eggs with toast

 So having always used a splash of milk when whisking up the eggs, now I just use some salt and pepper to season and add some taste.

-Anyhow, if you have never cooked scrambled eggs, then this is the time to try it.
+Anyhow, if you have never cooked scrambled eggs, then this is the time to try them.

 I use two eggs per person, as I think this is a fair amount to get you set up for the day.